 Just so you know, most big box stores do that for free.

-If you want to custom tailor your horizontal bar, I suggest that you measure your arm length and add 1-2 inches to get a perfect fit in height.
+If you want to custom tailor your horizontal DIY dip bar, I suggest that you measure your arm length and add 1-2 inches to get a perfect fit in height.

-I’d also suggest you use 10-inch pipes for the “feet”.
+I’d also suggest you use 10-inch pipes for the “feet” or base.
 It’ll be a bit more stable than my first creation.

 With that said, I love it!